Searchers seek to recover 2 missing in Guatemala sinkhole

 Late Tuesday, authorities said they believed they had located their car using geological technology at a depth of about 50 feet.

 Mynor Suárez, engineer specialized in geology, said they had detected a variation in metals below the surface they believe to be the car.
-It remained unknown however whether the women were still inside the car.
+It remained unknown, however, whether the woman and her daughter were still inside the car.

 Guatemalan authorities ordered businesses within 200 yards (meters) of the hole to close as dirt and asphalt continued to fall into the pit, sometimes sending vibrations through the surrounding surface.